 If you don’t want to wait until an attack happens, you can be more pro-active and focus on detecting phishing attacks before they are executed.
 The MITRE PRE-ATT&CK framework describes the different preparation stages of an attack.
 To effectively detect and prevent a phishing attack, you would need to combine the know-how of where to look and what to look for, with the automated solutions to detect and alert IT specialists of a threat.

 Cybersprint offers an outside-in perspective of your organisation’s digital footprint, providing you with an overview of what goes on outside of your direct field of vision.
 Most threats that might impact your organisation are prepared outside your view.
-With Cybersprint’s Digital Risk Protection platform, you can detect and flag newly created domains that show signs of a phishing attack.
+With Cybersprint’s Digital Risk Monitoring platform, you can detect and flag newly created domains that show signs of a phishing attack.
 This allows you to act sooner, and keep your employees, customers and brand reputation safe.